 You can grow your website traffic creating not only the audio content but also writing down the episodes show or doing the audio transcript.

 Not everybody is using a podcast streaming app, so why not make it easy for them.
-I thought that many of my listeners are listening through iTunes or Spotify but my website was in top of the places where people listened to my podcast.
+I thought that many of my listeners are listening through Apple Podcast or Spotify but my website was in top of the places where people listened to my podcast.

 You can interact with your community via comments on your show.
 And guess what, you have control on these comments on your website.